Exciting News for Interpreters in Dementia Care!

 A healthcare provider explaining one of their materials written with inclusive languageTranslating materials into languages other than English is crucial for inclusive practice in healthcare.
 However, translation alone is not enough.
 To truly reach your audience and change behaviors, you need to consider how people from culturally and linguistically diverse backgrounds access and understand health information.

 Simply translating written materials may not effectively engage these audiences or change behaviors.
-Partnering with community organizations and hiring professionals from diverse backgrounds will help ensure cultural appropriateness and relevance.
+Partnering with community organisations and hiring professionals from diverse backgrounds will help ensure cultural appropriateness and relevance.

 Consider your audience’s needs, values, and experiences.